themensch/themensch.github.io/Decuma Notes.md

             - Left crevice
     - Our group supports a set establishment.
 Who are they are why do we support them
     - Homesteaders union that doesn't like corporate taking the land that was promised
-    - Adventurers guide (Nomad Confederacy 87)
+    - Adventurers guild (Nomad Confederacy 87)
         - Crick/Rex/Hex members of NC87, but maybe 20-30 total members.
 We drag Parkman along with us
     - Didn't always get along, but somewhat unifying against corporate